Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/quizhide-queaster/rules/_index.md

 The Seekers take clockwise turns until done.

-On your turn, you first receive one **Clue Card** from the Hiders.
+On your turn, you first receive one **Clue Card** from a Hider.
 (After which that Hider draws their hand back up to 3.)

-Then you must do one of two possible actions.
+Then take one of two possible actions.
 * **Walk**: take at most 3 steps to an adjacent room.
 * **Search**: collect the egg underneath 1 obstacle in your room.

 If the Hiders think there are no good eggs for a Player anymore, they can say so.
-The Player gets no more turns or clues until the end of the game.
+The Player leaves the map: they get no more turns until the end of the game.

 @TODO: IMAGE EXAMPLE